 Julie can we substitute a video here for the photograph and ask the student to describe the stages of fire using the time stamp at the bottom of the video?

-Base only on this photograph, what is the direction of fire travel in this photograph?
+Based only on this photograph, what is the direction of fire travel?
 Explain your answer by describing the fire and heat indicators visible in the photograph.
 You may insert graphics to highlight your response.